 Regular visits will help you maintain physical intimacy, which is a significant part of a romantic relationship.

-Both you and your partner can use the time apart to pursue your own life goals and ambitions.
-Unless you are in that clingy relationship where you spend most of your time talking to your partner.
+Both, you and your partner can use the time apart to pursue your own life goals and ambitions unless you are in a clingy relationship where you spend most of your time talking to your partner.

-So having a busy girlfriend and boyfriend, is a sign that you are in a healthy long-distance relationship.
+Having a busy girlfriend or boyfriend is a sign that you are in a healthy long-distance relationship.
 However, suppose your long-distance partner is spending less and less time talking to you or engaging in meaningful conversations.
-In that case, it can also be a sign that you are drifting apart or your partner is losing interest in you or your relationship.
+In that case, it could also be a sign that you are drifting apart or your partner is losing interest in you or your relationship.

 Suppose you find yourself missing your partner because they are busy.
 It could mean that either you aren’t spending enough time being busy yourself, or your partner isn’t spending enough time on your relationship.
 You can’t know for sure which one it is until you talk to your partner about it.